SQL Server MERGE statement is used to modify data in a target table based on data in a source table.

 Now you can check EMP_SRC and EMP_TRGT table records.

-You can also capture the data for records that are inserted, updated, and deleted using merge statement , that can be done using OUTPUT clause.
+You can also capture the data for records that are inserted, updated, and deleted using merge statement, it can be done using OUTPUT clause.

 The OUTPUT clause returns the values of each row that was affected by an INSERT, UPDATE or DELETE statements,